The Latest: Officer testifies about 'knife-gun' at trial

 The testimony came Wednesday as defense attorneys sought to bolster their argument that Jason Van Dyke legitimately saw McDonald as a threat before shooting him 16 times as he walked away carrying a knife.

-But Shield said in cross-examination that neither he nor any officers he knew ever came across such a device.
+But Schield said in cross-examination that neither he nor any officers he knew ever came across such a device.

 Truck driver Rudy Barillas testified McDonald tried to stab him with the knife earlier on the night he was killed.